 Examples

 Compare a candidate report with a baseline report.
-Use this command in CI to prevent quality regressions.Flags
+Use this command in CI to prevent quality regressions.
+The workflow stays the same: runeval run first, then run eval compare.

---candidate: candidate report JSON path (required)--baseline: baseline report JSON path (required)--min-score: minimum candidate weighted score--max-regression: maximum allowed score regression from baseline to candidate
+--candidate: candidate report JSON path (required)--baseline: baseline report JSON path (required)--min-score: minimum candidate score--max-regression: maximum allowed score regression from baseline to candidate

 CI behavior

-The command exits with an error when:- candidate weighted score is below
+The command exits with an error when:

 --min-score, or - score regression exceeds